Red grapeSommo grape guide

 Barolo, Piedmont

-The “King of Wines” requires a minimum of three years aging before release, with Riserva aged five years.
+The “King of Wines” requires a minimum of three years ageing before release, with Riserva aged five years.
 These powerful wines need a decade or more to fully open, revealing extraordinary complexity.
+The most famous Barolo communes are La Morra (elegant, perfumed), Castiglione Falletto (balanced, complex), Monforte d’Alba (structured, tannic), Serralunga d’Alba (most powerful, longest-lived), and Barolo itself (elegant, classic).

 Barbaresco, Piedmont

 Often called Barolo’s “Queen,” Barbaresco produces slightly earlier-drinking wines with similar elegance but often more approachable tannins.
-Minimum two years aging required.
+Minimum two years ageing required for the standard bottling.
+The vineyards of Asili, Rabajà, and Martinenga are among the most respected.

 Langhe and Roero, Piedmont

-These appellations produce more accessible Nebbiolo labeled as “Langhe Nebbiolo,” offering earlier-drinking wines that introduce the grape’s character at gentler price points.
+These appellations produce more accessible Nebbiolo labelled as “Langhe Nebbiolo,” offering earlier-drinking wines that introduce the grape’s character at gentler price points.
+A great gateway to the grape for around $20 to $35.

 Food Pairings